2moe/tmoe/README.md

 Tutorial（教程）：

 Q:I don't know how to use it?
-A:Run PowerShell as an administrator and enter the following command.
+A:Run PowerShell as an administrator and type the following command.

 ```powershell
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart